-Because the Bark Home is able to filter the devices connected to your home network, if your child's device is powered off or not connected to the home Wi-Fi, the Bark Home has no way of knowing it exists.
+Because Bark is able to filter the devices connected to your home network, if your child's device is powered off or not connected to the home Wi-Fi, then Bark has no way of knowing it exists.

 The good news is, it's an easy fix.
 Make sure your home devices are powered on and connected to the home network.
 Once they are, you should see them appear under Unmanaged.
 Then, you can identify the devices and assign them to the applicable child profile.

-If the Bark Home is unplugged, you will notice it will look like this on your dashboard:
+If the Bark hardware is unplugged, you will notice it will look like this on your dashboard:

-To fix it, you will need to plug in your Bark Home to a power outlet and to your router.
+To fix it, you will need to reconnect your Bark hardware.

 After some time, it should start displaying all devices that are powered on and connected to the home Wi-Fi network.